Graph Neural Networks in Recommender Systems: A Survey

-In order to focus on the entities and relations relevant to the user-item interactions, some studies first automatically extract high-order subgraphs that link the target user and the target item with the user's historical interacted items and the related semantics in knowledge graph~\cite{sha2019attentive,feng2020atbrg}.
-Based on the assumption that a shorter path between two nodes reflects more reliable connections, AKGE~\cite{sha2019attentive} constructs the subgraph by the following steps: pretrain the embeddings of entities in the knowledge graph by TransR~\cite{lin2017learning}; calculate the pairwise Euclidean distance between two linked entities; keep the $K$ paths with the shortest distance between the target user and item node.
-The potential limitation is that the subgraph structure depends on the pretrained entity embeddings and the definition of distance measurement.
-ATBRG~\cite{feng2020atbrg} exhaustively searches the multi-layer entity neighbors for the target item and the items from the user's historical behaviors, and restores the paths connecting the user behaviors and the target item by multiple overlapped entities.
+One direction is to incorporate the user nodes into the knowledge graph.
+For instance, KGAT~\cite{wang2019kgat}, MKGAT~\cite{sun2020multi} and CKAN~\cite{CKAN} combine the user-item bipartite graph and knowledge graph into one unified graph by taking the user nodes as one type of entity and the relation between users and items as ``interaction".
+Recent efforts focus on the entities and relations relevant to the user-item pair.
+Therefore, they construct the subgraph that links the user-item pair with the user's historical interacted items and the related semantics in knowledge graph~\cite{sha2019attentive,feng2020atbrg}.
+Based on the assumption that a shorter path between two nodes reflects more reliable connections, AKGE~\cite{sha2019attentive} constructs the subgraph by the following steps: pre-train the embeddings of entities in the knowledge graph by TransR~\cite{lin2017learning}; calculate the pairwise Euclidean distance between two linked entities; keep the $K$ paths with the shortest distance between the target user and item node.
+The potential limitation is that the subgraph structure depends on the pre-trained entity embeddings and the definition of distance measurement.
+ATBRG~\cite{feng2020atbrg} exhaustively searches the multi-layer entity neighbors for the target item and the items from the user's historical behaviors and restores the paths connecting the user behaviors and the target item by multiple overlapped entities.
 In order to emphasize the information-intensive entities, ATBRG further prunes the entities with a single link, which can also help control the scale of the graph.
-Although these methods can obtain the subgraphs that are more relevant to the target user-item pair, it is quite time-consuming to either pretrain the entity embedding or exhaustively search and prune paths.
-An effective and efficient subgraph construction strategy is worth of further investigation.
+Although these methods can obtain subgraphs more relevant to the user-item pair, it is quite time-consuming to pre-train the entity embedding or search and prune paths exhaustively.
+An effective and efficient subgraph construction strategy is worthy of further investigation.

+Another direction is to implicitly use the user nodes to distinguish the importance of different relations.
+For instance, KGCN~\cite{wang2019kgcn} and KGNN-LS~\cite{wang2019knowledge} take the user nodes as queries to assign weights to different relations.
+In terms of graph construction, this line of research emphasizes the users' preferences towards relations instead of the collaborative signal in user-item interactions.

-\subsubsection{Relation-aware Aggregation}
+\subsection{Relation-aware Aggregation}